Vodun : A Misunderstood Tradition

 Yoruba traditional belief comprised a supreme God Olorun, who’s distant and unknowable.
 He authorized a diminished God Obatala to produce the world and all life forms.
 A conflict between both Gods contributed to Obatala’s temporary banishment.

-There are also scores and scores of little spirits.
+There are also scores and scores of smaller spirits, which are not a part of the traditional pantheon.
 Those that derived from Dahomey are known as Rada; Spirits that have been added later are frequently deceased leaders from the world and so are known as Petro.
 Some notable mentions include:

 - Ezili (Or Erzulie): Feminine Soul of love